-Today the Brexit Steering Group of the European Parliament responded to the statement of intent released by the British Government on 21 June, which outlining a proposed settlement scheme for EU citizens and their family members living in the UK.
+Today the Brexit Steering Group of the European Parliament responded to the statement of intent released by the British Government on 21 June, which outlined a proposed settlement scheme for EU citizens and their family members living in the UK.

 The aim of the statement of intent was to indicate the conditions for eligibility for EU citizens and their family members in the UK to apply for the settlement scheme, as well as specific steps to undertake during the application procedure.
 Citizens with less than 5 years of (continuous) residence are entitled to a pre-settled status.
 Once they reach five years of continuous residence they will be eligible to apply for a settled status.